-While Seville settled into pharmaceutical classes, Bohmann announced that "[F] or the first time in the history of Chicago, a factory of musical instruments" would serve the needs of the community.
+While Seville settled into pharmaceutical classes, Bohmann announced that "[F]or the first time in the history of Chicago, a factory of musical instruments" would serve the needs of the community.
 The December 1880 holiday season advertisement introduced shoppers to his factory products but no mandolins are listed for direct sale.
 When Mr. Seville dropped in for some advice about a violin, he could have inquired about a mandolin.
 Perhaps Bohmann invited Seville to collaborate on building the first American-made mandolin.
 If so, the "made-to-order" mandolin might have been ready for pickup within six months.
 Whatever happened, 1881 was a busy year for Bohmann and by early 1882, his storefront had moved into "more commodious quarters" at 417 State Street.
-His retail store thrived in the heart of the business district until a fire destroyed it during the first week of December 1895.
+His retail store thrived in the heart of the business district until a fire destroyed it during the first week of December1895.

 By 1885, Bohmann regularly advertised and catered to his clients with "made-to-order" mandolins.
-59 That announcement pre-dated Lyon & Healy's production of mandolins and placed him slightly ahead of the game.
+That announcement pre-dated Lyon & Healy's production of mandolins and placed him slightly ahead of the game.
 In 1886, Lyon & Healy officially entered the field but they tried to compete with Bohmann and claim they inaugurated the Washburn brand in 1883.
-60 While Lyon & Healy were crowned as the most prolific manufacturer in the 1890s, the 1880s produced an insignificant number of mandolins.
-61 Although Bohmann never acquired a patent for a mandolin; however, in 1890 he registered one for a mandolin headstock.
+While Lyon & Healy were crowned as the most prolific manufacturer in the 1890s, the 1880s produced an insignificant number of mandolins.
+Although Bohmann never acquired a patent for a mandolin; however, in 1890 he registered one for a mandolin headstock.
 As a manufacturer, he devoted himself as to specializing in all the stringed instruments.

-62 drug store was located at 315 North Wells Street, across the river, a few blocks northwest of State Street.
-63 Bohmann's store served as a magnet for violinists.
+Bohmann's main floor display room and basement level provided a competitive edge.
+It was in the business Chicago hub and within walking distance to the Civic Center and cultural venues.
+Seville's retail drug store was located at 315 North Wells Street, across the river, a few blocks northwest of State Street.
+Bohmann's store served as a magnet for violinists.
 More than thirteen years after Seville ordered and purchased Bohmann's first mandolin, Bohmann immortalized Seville in his music circular that he published announce the news.
 He had created and published a music circular for distribution in 1896, filling it with images of his award-winning medals.
 He reissued the circular and amplified his accomplishments.
 Notoriously proud of his training and credentials, the circular denigrated the sound and craftsmanship of the "Spanish Students" mandolins.
 Bohmann jumped at the chance to malign Italian-made mandolins and to degrade the available "imported [mandolins that] were of such wretched quality."
 That is not to say they were inferior but given the constant on-stage use and abuse from traveling, the instruments may not have been in the best of shape.